How to Use Puppeteer Stealth: A Plugin for Scraping

 Step 1: Install Puppeteer-Stealth

 As mentioned earlier, we need the Puppeteer Extra library to use Puppeteer Stealth.
-So, install both using the following command.
+Install both libraries using the following command.

 Terminal